Theatre for Early Years: History

 TEY arguably emerged in 1978 with the work of two London-based companies, Theatre Kit and Oily Cart.
-Chris Speyer, founder of radical children’s theatre company Theatre Kit, described the epiphany which led to the earliest experiments in TEY:
+Chris Speyer, founder of radical children's theatre company Theatre Kit, described the epiphany which led to the earliest experiments in TEY:

-The move into under fives theatre was prompted by an occasion when we took [Speyer’s wife] Katherine [Ukleja]'s niece Annie, then aged three, to see a performance of one of our shows for children.
+The move into under fives theatre was prompted by an occasion when we took [Speyer's wife] Katherine [Ukleja]'s niece Annie, then aged three, to see a performance of one of our shows for children.
 Finding that various aspects of the show frightened Annie, Katherine decided that we should develop a form of theatre tailored to the needs, interests and concentration spans of under fives.

 Several members of Theatre Kit went on to make Oily Cart's Exploding Punch & Judy in 1981, and Oily Cart have gone on to produce at least one show a year for under-fives, although it was not until 2002 that they began making work for the youngest audiences (six months to two years), with Jumpin' Beans.
-In 1987, the first performance for newborns, Joëlle Rouland’s L'oiseau serein [The Serene Bird], was presented in France, at the same time as Italy’s La Baracca – Testoni Ragazzi began their career with Acqua [Water].
+In 1987, the first performance for newborns, Joëlle Rouland's L'oiseau serein [The Serene Bird], was presented in France, at the same time as Italy's La Baracca – Testoni Ragazzi began their career with Acqua [Water].
 La Baracca's founders, Roberto and Valeria Frabetti, were invited by staff at a Bologna nido [creche] to develop a workshop, and later a performance, for their children aged from 3 months to 5 years.
 This project, which became Acqua, has a claim to be the first non-English production staged for this age group (specifically, a target age of two to four years).
 Over the following 25 years, La Baracca has been at the forefront of research and creation of theatre experiences for ever younger audiences, with almost thirty different plays now produced for the under-fives.

-Notable theatre companies now producing TEY performances include Windmill Theatre and Polyglot Theatre (Australia), Toihaus Theater (Austria), Théâtre de la Guimbarde (Belgium), Teater My (Denmark), Polka Theatre, Peut-Être Theatre and Theatre-Rites (England), Athénor and Compagnie ACTA (France), HELIOS Theater and Theater o.N.
-(Germany), Replay Theatre (Northern Ireland), Teater Fot (Norway), Teatr Małego Widza (Poland), Teatr Atofri (Poland), Companhia de Música Teatral (Portugal), Ion Creangă (Romania), Starcatchers and Catherine Wheels Theatre Company (Scotland), Magnet Theatre (South Africa), La Casa Incierta (Spain), Ögonblicksteatern and Unga Klara (Sweden), Imagination Stage, Stages Theatre Company and Children's Theatre Company of Minneapolis and Alliance Theatre for the Very Young (United States) and Theatr Iolo (Wales).
+Notable companies

+Notable theatre companies now producing TEY performances include: